-- Policy 2.6.1: Coordinate with Miami-Dade County in implementing the approved Local Mitigation Strategy, by assessing the vulnerability of governmental, medical and public safety sites and structures in the City to storm damage, and in developing an action plan, if necessary, to address wind stability and flood protection for key buildings. - Policy 2.6.2: Work with Miami-Dade County to ensure that City employees are well-trained in the programs, procedures and policies required during a disaster emergency and the longer-term post-disaster redevelopment process. - Policy 2.6.3: By January 2007, develop a City Emergency Plan addressing disaster-preparedness, hurricane evacuation, and post-disaster redevelopment plans, procedures and personnel duties. - Policy 2.6.4: All proposed large-scale amendments to this Comprehensive Plan and/or zoning applications shall be evaluated for their impact on hurricane evacuation routes and times, and effect on currently available off-site shelter capacities.
+Coordinate with Miami-Dade County in implementing the approved Local Mitigation Strategy (LMS), by assessing the vulnerability of governmental, medical and public safety sites and structures in the City to storm damage, and in developing an action plan, if necessary, to address wind stability and flood protection for key buildings.

+Work with Miami Dade County to Ensure designated that City employees are in compliance with the National Incident Management System well trained in the programs, procedures and policies applicable to a disaster emergency and long-term post-disaster redevelopment. required during a disaster emergency and the longer term post-disaster redevelopment process.

+Continue to implement the By January 2007, develop a City's Comprehensive Emergency Management Plan addressing disaster-preparedness, hurricane evacuation, and post-disaster redevelopment plans, procedures and personnel duties.

+Following the National Response Framework principles, respond to all types of disasters and emergencies with the primary mission of saving lives, and protecting property and the environment.
+Activate procedures under mutual aid agreements with Miami-Dade County and other area cities when necessary based on event severity.
+In the case of hurricanes, the City will also immediately implement the recovery policies contained in its adopted Hurricane Preparedness and Recovery Plan.

+All proposed large-scale amendments to this Comprehensive Plan and/or zoning applications shall be evaluated for their impact on hurricane evacuation routes and times, and effect on currently available off-site shelter capacities.
 Roadway improvements and shelter improvements shall be required, if deemed necessary, to mitigate negative impacts and phased with new residential development.